 SOA requests for number pool block administration (creation and modification) to the NPAC SMS and responses from the NPAC SMS to the SOA.

+SPID Migration data from the NPAC SMS to SOA.

 Mapping of this functionality into the CMIP Definitions is provided in Section 4 (see Exhibit 8.)
 The NPAC SMS currently uses a 32-bit signed integer for the Naming ID Value.
 The maximum value is ([2**31] – 1) or 2.14B.
 It is anticipated that all Service Providers will be able to successfully handle Naming ID Values up to this maximum.
-Additionally, it should be noted that there is NOT any rollover strategy (NANC 147), once this number is attained within the NPAC SMS.
+With the implementation of NANC 147, record IDs will be automatically rolled over.
+Due to NPAC operational considerations, a record ID may roll over before it reaches the maximum value.
+For record IDs that are persistent (e.g., SV ID), an inventory mechanism will be used, such that IDs will be assigned in a non-contiguous sequence.

 Subscription Administration